 With us having Netflix and Hulu having regular cable is no longer necessary.
-I’m a big tv watcher so I thought this would be real hard but with streaming it’s becoming less and less important to actually have cable.
+I’m a big tv watcher so I thought this would be really hard but with streaming, it’s becoming less and less important to actually have cable.
 We even got a Fire Stick a few months ago and it makes it so easy to have all our streaming services connected to our TV and we can move it room to room.

 find the best cell phone plan